vsrinivas/fuchsia/build_system.md

-# Fuchsia Build Notes
+# Fuchsia Build System

 These are notes on using the `gen.py` script and `ninja` directly for builds, and the `scripts/run-zircon-*` scripts to launch QEMU.

-You can alternatively use the [standard build instructions](https://fuchsia.googlesource.com/docs/+/master/getting_started.md#Setup-Build-Environment) using commands defined in `env.sh` instead.
+You can alternatively use the [standard build instructions](https://fuchsia.googlesource.com/docs/+/master/getting_started.md#Setup-Build-Environment), which use the `fx` commands instead.

 ### Build Zircon and the sysroot